trustgraph-ai/trustgraph/docs/tech-specs/jsonl-prompt-output.md

 ### API Changes

+#### Client Perspective

+JSONL parsing is transparent to prompt service API callers.
+The parsing occurs server-side in the prompt service, and the response is returned via the standard `PromptResponse.object` field as a serialized JSON array.

+When clients call the prompt service (via `PromptClient.prompt()` or similar):

+- **`response-type: "json"`** with array schema → client receives Python `list`
+- **`response-type: "jsonl"`** → client receives Python `list`

+From the client's perspective, both return identical data structures.
+The difference is entirely in how the LLM output is parsed server-side:

+- JSON array format: Single `json.loads()` call; fails completely if truncated
+- JSONL format: Line-by-line parsing; yields partial results if truncated

+This means existing client code expecting a list from extraction prompts requires no changes when migrating prompts from JSON to JSONL format.

-#### Return Value
+#### Server Return Value

-For `response-type: "jsonl"`, the `invoke()` method returns a `list[dict]` containing all successfully parsed and validated objects, rather than a single object or the raw text.
+For `response-type: "jsonl"`, the `PromptManager.invoke()` method returns a `list[dict]` containing all successfully parsed and validated objects.
+This list is then serialized to JSON for the `PromptResponse.object` field.

-Callers expecting JSON array output should require minimal changes since both return a list.

 #### Error Handling